#ASHA16 Equaled #Dysphagia

-These six dysphagia leaders will share their challenges, struggles and successes in Short Course 10, Real-Life Cases Meet Real-world Evidence: Dysphagia Case Studies Across the Life Span.
-This is a panel presentation dedicated to real-life clinicians.
+These six dysphagia leaders shared their challenges, struggles and successes in Short Course 10, Real-Life Cases Meet Real-world Evidence: Dysphagia Case Studies Across the Life Span.
+This was a panel presentation dedicated to real-life clinicians.
 Attendees will witness case studies presented by dysphagia experts with real-world clinical expertise.

-The selected cases will include patients from a variety of practice settings including patients with head and neck cancer, neurologic disease, esophageal disorders, dysphagia associated with aging and pediatric feeding disorders encountered in the NICU setting.
-Attendees will learn to utilize strategies to implement evidence-based practice in real-life clinical situations, even when the literature is sparse.
-The panel will strive to simplify the complexities of evidence-based management of dysphagia across the lifespan.
+The selected cases included patients from a variety of practice settings including patients with head and neck cancer, neurologic disease, esophageal disorders, dysphagia associated with aging and pediatric feeding disorders encountered in the NICU setting.
+Attendees learned to utilize strategies to implement evidence-based practice in real-life clinical situations, even when the literature is sparse.
+The panel sought to simplify the complexities of evidence-based management of dysphagia across the lifespan.

 Guest Blogger Bio